- This event has passed.

 One of the most popular and colourful festivals in the summer music scene, the Isle of Wight Festival returns to the rolling isle off the South Coast of England.

 Pulp, George Ezra, The Chemical Brothers and Robbie Williams are amongst the stars featuring at this year’s Isle of Wight Festival held from 15 to 18 June.

 The first festival was held at Hell Field, near Godshill, from August 31 to September 1, 1968, followed by the Wootton Festival with Bob Dylan the next year.
 In 1970, Jimi Hendrix rocked it at the Afton Festival.

-The Isle of Wight Festival is just part of this year’s Festival Island campaign for 2018, which includes the Isle of Wight Walking Festival (May), UK Pride (July), Cowes Week and Ventnor Fringe (both August) and the Isle of Wight Literary Festival (October).
-So why not make 2018 a year to celebrate in the Isle of Wight?
+The Isle of Wight Festival is just part of this year’s festivals, which includes the Isle of Wight Walking Festival, Cowes Week and Ventnor Fringe, the Isle of Wight Literary Festival and the Isle of Wight Garlic Festival.
+So why not celebrate in the Isle of Wight?

 Things to Do on the Isle of Wight